Lillian & Albert Small Capital Jewish Museum: Museum

-Historic Adas Israel Synagogue
+Adas Israel Synagogue

 The historic Adas Israel Synagogue was built in 1876 at 6th and G Streets, Northwest to house the Adas Israel Congregation.
 President of the United States Ulysses S. Grant attended the synagogue's dedication on June 9, 1876, marking the first Jewish service attended by a sitting president.
 The building is the oldest surviving synagogue building in the District of Columbia.

 Over the following decades, an influx of immigrants from Eastern Europe and Russia swelled the congregation's numbers.
 The congregation continued to worship in the original synagogue until 1908, when a new building at Sixth and I Streets, NW was dedicated.
 The congregation later moved again, and the latter building is known today as the Sixth & I Historic Synagogue.

 The original 1876 building was sold to Stephen Gatti, an Italian-American fruit dealer and real estate investor who lived a block away.
 In the 1910s, Saint Sophia's Greek Orthodox Church worshiped in the second-floor sanctuary.
 A succession of churches followed in the 1920s to 1940s.

 During the course of the next 60 years, the former synagogue's first floor was divided into retail spaces and housed a bicycle shop, barber, Joseph Funger's grocery store, Anthony Litteri's delicatessen, and other businesses.

 In the 1960s, plans for the construction of the Washington Metropolitan Area Transit Authority headquarters at the 6th and G intersection threatened the building with demolition.
 With the support of federal and city agencies, the Jewish Historical Society of Greater Washington arranged to move the building three city blocks to Third and G Streets, NW.
 On September 1, 1969, President Richard Nixon signed a law authorizing the District of Columbia government to purchase the building and lease it to the Society for historic preservation purposes at $1 a year for 99 years.

 The historic synagogue building was restored by the Jewish Historical Society of Greater Washington and became the home of the Lillian & Albert Small Jewish Museum starting in 1975.

 The historic synagogue building is listed on the National Register of Historic Places, the District of Columbia Inventory of Historic Sites, and Historic American Buildings Survey.
 It is among the oldest synagogue buildings still standing in the United States.
 It is also an official project of the Save America's Treasures program.